-The gross operating revenue estimate for fiscal year 2023 of \$25,350,000 is an approximately 4% increase over the fiscal year 2022 budget, reflective of anticipated, marginal increase in toll road traffic, partnered with a toll rate increase effective January 1, 2023.
-Operating expenses estimate for fiscal year 2023 of \$9,825,825 is an approximately 11% increase over the fiscal year 2022 budget.
-While the Authority continues to be committed to conservative spending, the fiscal year 2023 operating expense budget reflects the impact of increased prices/inflation in the current economic environment.
-The overall, approved fiscal year 2023 budget was balanced, with net cash inflows equal to net cash outflows across all funds.
+The gross operating revenue estimate for fiscal year 2024 of \$26,241,350 is an approximately 4% increase over the fiscal year 2023 budget, reflective of anticipated, marginal increase in toll road traffic.
+Operating expenses estimate for fiscal year 2024 of \$10,725,472 is an approximately 7% increase over the fiscal year 2023 budget.
+While the Authority continues to be committed to conservative spending, the fiscal year 2024 operating expense budget reflects the impact of continued increased prices/inflation in the current economic environment.
+The overall, approved fiscal year 2024 budget reflected a positive net cash inflow of \$65,843 across all funds.